easyJet ramps up profit forecast after posting strong results

 The company said that it now expects profit before tax for the full year to be in the range of £380m to £420m.
 Analysts had previously on average estimated the figure to be £380m.

-"easyJet has delivered a strong performance in the quarter right across the business,” said outgoing chief executive officer Carolyn McCall.
+“easyJet has delivered a strong performance in the quarter right across the business,” said outgoing CEO Carolyn McCall.

 “Our purposeful and disciplined growth continues to strengthen our market positions and we are seeing an underlying improving revenue trend,” she added.